TSP Hardship Withdrawal Requirements and Pros & Cons

 Again, your situation is unique, and you should treat it that way, but here are some times when hardship withdrawals may make less sense or be ill-advised:

-• If you are filing for bankruptcy: You should leave your TSP money alone since your TSP account could shield those assets from seizure.
+• Your TSP account could shield those assets from seizure.
 Your bankruptcy attorney should advise you about these specifics.

-• If you have not saved or planned for retirement other than your TSP account.
+• If you have not saved or planned for retirement other than your TSP account

-• If you already expect to owe taxes next year and are unsure how you’ll pay them.
+• If you already expect to owe taxes next year and are unsure how you’ll pay them

 Is a Hardship Withdrawal Worth It?

 In the most urgent cases, you can probably justify it.
-But because you will have to pay taxes, possibly a lot in penalties, and limit the potential for the growth of your retirement funds, this may not be the best option.
+But because you will have to pay taxes, possibly pay a lot in penalties, and limit the potential for the growth of your retirement funds, this may not be the best option.
 I would strongly consider applying for a loan before paying these taxes and penalties.
 As with everything, your situation is unique, and you should consult a professional financial advisor before deciding whether or not to pursue this avenue.

 About Post Author